 The human rights set out in the Charter Act are not absolute rights, but may be limited in some circumstances including as determined by section 7 of the Charter Act.

-All public mental health services, their staff, and arguably also the new Mental Health Complaints Commissioner and the Mental Health Tribunal, in some circumstances, are public authorities.
+All public mental health services, their staff, and arguably also the Victorian Mental Health Complaints Commissioner and the MHT, in some circumstances, are public authorities.
 Private doctors acting under the MHA 2014 may also be public authorities.

 The Charter Act will no doubt impact on the way that public authorities exercise their powers under the MHA 2014 and the way the new law is interpreted by courts and tribunals.